-In May 2022 and again in September 2023 we engaged HoustonKemp who worked with Ausgrid network planners on inputs for the calculation of LRMC.
+In May 2022 we engaged Houston Kemp who worked with Ausgrid network planners on inputs for the calculation of LRMC.
 This project determined the LRMC in areas of the network where demand is growing and an estimate of LRMC in areas where demand is falling.
 The average incremental cost (AIC) approach was used to calculate LRMC in areas where demand is growing and the perturbation approach in areas where demand is falling.
-A sample of case studies were used to calculate the LRMC in areas where demand is falling.
+An estimate was used to calculate the LRMC in areas where demand is falling.
 The AIC value sets the upper range and the perturbation value sets the lower range of Ausgrid's estimate of import services LRMC.
-Further justification for using the upper range values (instead of the lower range) is explained in the HoustonKemp report (Attachment 8.6).
+The lower range is based on an upgrade to a zone substation and should be considered a single point estimate.
+Further justification for using the upper range values (instead of lower range) is explained in the Houston Kemp report (Attachment 8.7).

 We note that the LRMC has declined for all distribution tariff classes in the current regulatory period.
-This reflects changes in the demand outlook over this period.
+This reflects the changes in the demand outlook over this period.
 A spreadsheet model has been provided with this TSS (Attachment 8.4) which provides the full details of our import LRMC calculations.
-The capital costs, operating costs, and peak demand assumptions in this model align with table 7.7 of our reset Regulatory Information Notice (RIN) attachments5.
+The capital costs, operating costs, and peak demand assumptions in this model align with table 7.7 of our reset RIN attachments.
+Appendix B to this document provides detailed information on these items as required by AER Regulatory Information Notice (RIN 4.11).